bengrunfeld/study-notes/cheesemaking/cheesemaking_equipment.md

 Use a hand-held vacuum sealer to remove air from culture storage containers, otherwise air and moisture might deactivate it.

+### Dealing with Rust on Stainless Steel

+Scrub the rusty area with steel wool as smoothly as possible, then treat the area with lemon juice, or another form of acid.

 ### Cleaning Chemicals

 Detergents are for cleaning, sanitizers are for sanitizing, and acids are for removing calcium deposits and sanitizing.

+##### Detergents

+You will need hot water and physical exertion to do the job.
+Unscented is best.
+Use Dawn brand.

+##### Sanitizers

+Sanitizers are used to eliminate any bacteria that scrubbing and washing might not have removed.
+They are meant to follow thorough cleaning

+> You can't sanitize something that isn't clean

+Sanitizing can be done with heat or with chemicals.

+The most readily available sanitizer to use at home and in small creameries is often `chlorine`.
+It is available in the form of grocery store bleach.
+Quite often, too munch is used, leading to residue on equipment that can then lead to personal and equipment harm.

+If you're going to use `bleach`, buy some cheap `chlorine` dilution test strips.
+This ensures the proper amount of sanitizer is being used.
+Use them regularly.

+##### Acid Rinses

+Acid, at the right strength, plays two roles in the cheese make room:

+* a solvent of mineral deposits
+* a residual sanitizer

+For the home cheese maker, it only needs to be used periodically to prevent the buildup of what is commonly called `milkstone`.

+`Milkstone` build up slowly as the minerals in milk are steadily deposited on surfaces.